jhu-arch/arch-tutorial/Shorts.rst

 In general, the ``module load`` command is used to load a specific software package or application into the current shell session.
 This command modifies the system's environment variables, such as ``PATH`` or ``LD_LIBRARY_PATH``, to make the software package available to the user.

-For instance, in this specific case, the ``module load`` command is being used to load version 4.0.2 of the R programming language into the current shell session on Rockfish.

 .. note::
    `R`_ is an open-source programming language and software environment that is commonly used for statistical computing, data analysis, and visualization.
 By loading version ``4.0.2`` of ``R`` into the shell session, the user can run R scripts and commands, use R packages, and access other R-related functionality from within the terminal.

+For instance, in this specific case, the ``module load`` command is being used to load version 4.0.2 of the R programming language into the current shell session on Rockfish.

 Here is an example of how to load a submodule for ``R/4.0.2``:

-1. First, you would need to log in to a system where R/4.0.2 is installed and load the R module using the module load command.
+1. First, you would need to log in to a system where R/4.0.2 is installed and load the R module.

 .. code-block:: console